teletwoboy/teleport-plugin-slack-access-request-helm/README.md

 ├── .helmignore                     # Files and directories to ignore when packaging the chart (similar to .gitignore) ├── Chart.lock                      # Lock file for chart dependencies to ensure consistent versions ├── Chart.yaml                      # Main Helm chart metadata (name, version, description, dependencies, etc.)
-├── README.md                       # Documentation describing the chart usage, configuration, and installation └── values.yaml                      # Default configuration values for the chart; can be overridden by the user
+└── values.yaml                      # Default configuration values for the chart; can be overridden by the user
 ```